 What to Bring to Durdle Door and Lulworth Cove

 Even though this is not the most difficult hike you will ever do, you need to wear shoes that will give you support.
 Hiking boots are ideal, but you can get away with wearing sneakers (I did!).
 Also be sure to bring along some water and stay hydrated.
+Don’t forget your reuseable water bottle like I did.
 It’s also always a good idea to wear sunscreen.
 You will be outdoors and there is not much shade in the area.
 Also, please make sure you bring your camera!
 (We use the Sony A6000)

 Logistics for Your Visit to the Lulworth Estate